-For all Pro IndustrialTM Acrylic formulations, the raw materials were responsible for the largest environmental impact across all impact categories.
-Specifically, the pigments and binders were the most impactful raw materials.
+For the Pro IndustrialTM Heavy Duty Block Filler formulation, the raw materials were responsible for the largest environmental impact across all impact categories.
+Specifically, the pigments and resins were the most impactful raw materials.
 Manufacturing, packaging, use, and disposal were only responsible for a small percent of overall impact.
 Transportation impacts were significant for several impact categories, but still much smaller than those of the raw materials.
-Because the products contain some VOC, this led to a spike in smog formation during the use phase.